algolife-research/stochastic/doc/CASE_STUDIES.md

     *   **Path A-D:** Pass through `Pitch` nodes with random values (if Randomizer exists) or fixed dissonant intervals.
     *   **Path E-H:** Pass through `Gate` nodes set to 30% probability.
     *   **Path I-P:** Pass through `Polariser` nodes modulating timbre.
-4.  **The Collision:** All paths converge on a cluster of `Emitter` nodes placed spatially around the canvas.
+4.  **The Collision:** All paths converge on a cluster of `speaker` nodes placed spatially around the canvas.
 5.  **Result:** A granular cloud of sound.
 The "density" of the cloud is controlled by the Source rate.
 The "texture" is controlled by the probability Gates.

 ---